-- Work to establish rapport and a baseline of relaxed conversation. - Maintain good eye contact. - Listen carefully to the answers to your questions. - Avoid writing while interviewee is talking, if possible. - Ask questions in a straightforward, non-accusatory manner. - Nod affirmatively and use active listening skills to prompt or keep party/witness talking.
+- Work to establish a baseline of relaxed conversation. - Maintain good eye contact. - Listen carefully to the answers to your questions. - Avoid writing while party/witness is talking, if possible. - Do not be thinking about your next question while party/witness is talking. - Ask questions in a straightforward, non-accusatory manner. - Nod affirmatively and use active listening skills to prompt or keep party/witness talking.